StructuralNeurobiologyLab/autodoc/README.md

 5. Customize the parameters in the `main` function according to your needs.
 The available parameters are:

    - `Model`: The GPT model to use for generating the docstrings.
 You can choose from "gpt-4-32k", "gpt-4", "gpt-3.5-turbo-16k", or "gpt-3.5-turbo".
+For Codes larger than 250 lines we recommend to use gpt-4-32k.
 The default value is "gpt-4".

    - `max_lno`: The maximum number of lines that the tool can handle in a single file.
 If a file is larger than this, it will be split into smaller snippets.
-The default value is 400.
+To adjust this parameter read the [second bullet point](#notice) .The default value is 400.

    - `cost`: The cost of generating the docstrings if the file is not split into snippets.
 You can choose between "cheap" and "expensive". "cheap" will use the "gpt-3.5-turbo" model and the output will be the whole file (code + docstrings). "expensive" will use the "gpt-4" model and the output will be only the docstrings.
 The default value is "expensive".